Procedures for Grade Appeals

 First Level: Appeal to the Faculty Member

-A student will, where possible, attempt to resolve the issue informally with the instructor before filing a written grievance.
+A student will, where possible, attempt to resolve the issue informally with the professor before filing a written grievance.
 Should attempts at informal resolution fail, the student may wish to file a formal grade appeal.
 After receiving a formal appeal, the faculty member shall assure that a written decision with express reasons is available or delivered to the student within 30 calendar days.
-If the student is dissatisfied with the decision or does not receive a response from the faculty member within 30 calendar days, the appeal may proceed to the second level.
-Should the student fail to take further action within seven calendar days after receiving the faculty member's decision, that decision shall stand.
+Should the student fail to take further action within seven calendar days after receiving the faculty member’s decision, that decision shall stand.
+If the student is dissatisfied with the decision or does not receive a response from the faculty member within 30 calendar days, he or she may proceed to the second level of appeal.

 Second Level: Appeal to the Department Chair/Program Director

-If the student elects to continue the appeal, the appeal goes to the chair of the department (or program director if there is no chair).
+If the student elects to continue the appeal, he or she may appeal to the chair of the department or program director if there is no chair.
 The chair or director shall assure that a written decision or recommendation about the appeal is available or delivered with express reasons within 30 calendar days after receiving the appeal.

-If the student is dissatisfied with the decision or does not receive a response from the chair or director within 30 calendar days, the appeal may proceed to the third level.
-Should the student or faculty member fail to take action on the chair's decision or recommendation within seven calendar days following its receipt, the accepted recommendation of the faculty member or new decision by the department chair shall be final.
+If the student is dissatisfied with the decision or does not receive a response from the chair or director within 30 calendar days, he or she may proceed to the third level of appeal.
+Should the student or faculty member fail to take action on the chair’s decision or recommendation within seven calendar days following its receipt, the accepted recommendation of the faculty member or new decision by the department chair shall be final.

-If the student elects to continue the appeal after the chair's decision or recommendation has been received, the appeal may be taken to the dean of the appropriate academic unit (or the dean's designee) within seven calendar days.
+If the student elects to continue the appeal after the chair’s decision or recommendation has been received, he or she may take the matter to the dean of the appropriate academic unit (or the dean’s designee) within seven calendar days.

-The dean shall ascertain within 30 calendar days whether the appeal procedures at the first and second levels have been duly followed; if they have not, the dean will require that they be followed before taking further action.
+The dean shall ascertain within 30 calendar days whether the appeal procedures at the first and second levels have been duly followed; if they have not, he or she will require that they be followed before taking further action.